Can Gluten Cause Diabetes?

 How is Gluten Related to Type 1 and Type 2 Diabetes?

-Diabetes might seem far removed from gluten, but research has demonstrated a link between the two, beginning over 50 years ago in the late 1960s.
+Diabetes might seem far removed from gluten, but research has demonstrated a link between the diabetes and celiac, beginning over 50 years ago in the late 1960s.
 We know that at least 10% of patients with type 1 diabetes develop celiac disease at some point in their lives (although some research has estimated this number as high as 19.7%).
 The comorbidity of type 1 diabetes with celiac (the presence of both diseases) has been attributed to an overlap in the genetic susceptibility to both diseases caused by the existence of the gene sequence HLA-DR3-DQ2.
 This particular set of genes is present in over 90% of individuals with celiac disease and 55% of those with type 1 diabetes.
 Interestingly, type 1 diabetes rarely develops after diagnosed celiac disease.
 This may indicate a protective role of a gluten free diet for diabetes.

 Other studies have linked intake of a gluten-free diet to reduced incidence of obesity and type 2 diabetes, suggesting that a gluten free diet may have a role in reducing leptin- and insulin-resistance and increasing beta-cell volume, all factors in reducing diabetes risk.
 In addition, research has pointed to the beneficial effects of gluten-free diets in reducing adiposity (fat) gain and inflammation.